unraid/docs/docs/unraid-os/manual/storage-management.md

     Unraid, and when you start the array as part of this procedure the contents of such disks will be left intact.
-- There is a checkbox next to the Start button that you can use to say
+- There is a checkbox next to the Start button that you can use to say 'Parity is Valid'.
-    \'Parity is Valid\'.
 Do not check this unless you are sure it is the correct thing to do, or unless advised to do so by an experienced Unraid user as part of a data recovery procedure.
 - Removing a data drive from the array will always invalidate parity